GST for Flats/Apartments

 Buyer Checklist to Save Costs Under GST

-Careful verification before purchasing a property can help buyers avoid unnecessary tax costs/billing issues.
-Following a structured checklist is essential for better financial planning under GST for apartment purchase, and hence, there are fewer chances of error in the GST charges.
+Careful verification before purchasing a property can help buyers avoid unnecessary tax costs or billing issues.
+Following a structured checklist is essential for better financial planning under GST for apartment purchase, thereby reducing the chances of errors in GST charges.

 1. Verify Project Type: Make sure of the type of flat, whether it is under construction, move-in-ready or for resale, since the applicability of GST remains different in each case.